How to Create Effective Newsletters and E-Newsletters

 Proofread, Proofread, Proofread

-Your newsletter is a reflection of your company.
-Its quality, service, and people.
+Your newsletter is a reflection of your company including its quality, service, and people.
 Have several people proofread each story if you can, so you can have several perspectives.
 Spell checking is not good enough.
 Yes, it can spot glaring errors, but if you meant to use "where" instead of "were" it probably won't catch it.

 Choose Your Newsletter's Name